Involving 2 separate visits to Southwold and staying overnight on each trip at either the local YHA or the Darsham Country Centre.

 On the first visit, students are introduced to the broad range of issues within Southwold, both physical and human and develop a sense of place.
 For a small town there are so many potential lines of enquiry from a geographical perspective to investigate here ranging from the effectiveness of the local coastal management, evidence of a sediment cell, gentrification, changing places, impact of geology on coastal recession, regeneration etc – so students have no problems finding individuality to each of their titles!

 Students complete a broad range of techniques from our NEA fieldwork menu.
-In the theatre space we will deliver sessions considering appropriate titles, presentation formats including ArcGIS, sampling techniques and the various statistical tests.
+In the theatre space we will deliver sessions considering appropriate titles, scale, presentation formats including ArcGIS, sampling techniques and the various statistical tests.
 We will also support on ideas for producing a locational study and a literature review, before students depart.

 Students then return to Southwold between 3-4 weeks later, having developed their individual titles and having created data collection booklets ready to complete their independent fieldwork.